interactivethings/catalog/docs/intro.md

 #### Version

-These is the documentation vor Catalog version %VERSION%.
+This is the documentation for Catalog version %VERSION%.